Getting reviews for your painting business is essential for a lot of reasons…

 How do you get online reviews?

-There are plenty of methods and software that you can use to help get reviews, but none of which are as effective as what we’re about to show you.
+There are plenty of methods and software that you can use to help get reviews, but none of them are as effective as what we’re about to show you.

 Urge your crew leaders to get reviews.
 Keep track of these reviews, and offer bonuses or gift cards to those who get the most reviews for your business.